DarkHobbit/doublecontact/doc/manual.en.md

 If you combine contacts into groups, keep in mind that transfer it to other device is a very problematic task.

 vCard format provides CATEGORIES tags to point, which group(s) contains a contact.
-Unfortunately, most Android phones don't use this tag or use it for service information.
+Unfortunately, most Android phones don't use this tag or use it for service information (My Contacts, etc).
+In this case, user-defined groups (Family, Colleagues, etc) aren't saved in VCF file.
 So group information are lost.

 Some vendors save group in non-stanard tags, for example: